Denio’s Roseville Market Guide: Sacramento Flea Market

 Furniture & Large Items

-The western third of the market, aisles 100 through 300, concentrates on furniture.
-You’ll walk past mid-century dressers ($150-$400 depending on condition and maker), dining sets (complete six-chair sets run $300-$600), and an ever-changing rotation of desks, bookcases, and bedroom furniture.
-One vendor in aisle 200, set up every weekend for the past five years, specializes in refinished oak pieces.
-His work is clean but prices reflect it: $200 minimum for nightstands.
+The western third of the market, aisles 100 through 300, concentrates on the big stuff.
+Dust hangs in the morning light as buyers weave between mid-century dressers ($150-$400 depending on condition and maker), dining sets (complete six-chair configurations run $300-$600), and an ever-changing rotation of desks, bookcases, and bedroom pieces.
+One dealer in aisle 200, set up every weekend for the past five years, specializes in refinished oak.
+Run your hand along his work: smooth grain, no rough edges, tight joints.
+His labor shows in the price, $200 minimum for nightstands.

-I’ve found better deals in aisle 180, where a husband-and-wife team sells straight from estate pickups.
+Better deals live in aisle 180, where a husband-and-wife team sells straight from estate pickups.
 Nothing’s refinished.
-You get original finish, original hardware, and original wear.
-A walnut desk with brass pulls, structurally sound but wearing a water ring on top, went home with me for $85 last April.
+You get original finish, original hardware, original wear.
+I shake every piece they sell, checking for wobble.
+A walnut desk with brass pulls, structurally solid but wearing a water ring on top, went home with me for $85 last April.

 Architectural salvage clusters near aisle 220.
-Doors pulled from demolished Sacramento Victorians ($75-$200), vintage light fixtures ($40-$150), porcelain doorknobs by the box ($2-$5 each).
-The selection changes weekly based on what demolition crews liberate.
+Doors pulled from demolished Sacramento Victorians ($75-$200), period light fixtures ($40-$150), porcelain doorknobs by the box ($2-$5 each).
+The selection shifts weekly based on what demolition crews liberate.

 Glassware, Pottery & Collectibles

-The covered pavilion, aisles 400-600, houses the breakables.
+The covered pavilion smells like old paper and cardboard boxes.
+Aisles 400-600 house the breakables, glass clinking as dealers arrange inventory, tissue paper rustling as buyers wrap purchases.
 Pyrex mixing bowls appear at every third booth.
 Primary colors in good condition run $15-$25 per bowl.
 Rare patterns (Lucky in Love, Balloons) command $40-$80.
 I scored a set of four Horizon Blue bowls for $50 total in September, no chips.
+Flip every piece.
+Check the bottom for hairlines, crazing, and maker’s marks before you commit.

-Depression glass fills cases at two dedicated vendors.
+Depression glass fills cases at two dedicated sellers.
 Pink, green, amber, and clear pieces priced by pattern and rarity.
 Common patterns start at $8 for plates, $12 for cups.
-Rare pieces climb past $100.
-These vendors know their stock and price accordingly, but they’ll negotiate on multi-piece purchases.
+Rare examples climb past $100.
+These dealers know their stock and price accordingly, but they’ll negotiate on multi-piece purchases.

 California pottery dominates the ceramic selection.
 McCoy, Bauer, Metlox, and Hull pieces surface every weekend.
 A Bauer ring bowl in red glaze, minor crazing but no cracks, sold for $28 last month.
-That’s fair market value.
-The vendor who sold it to me, stationed in aisle 520, rotates stock from storage every Sunday morning.
-Show up at opening and you’ll see her unpacking fresh boxes.
+Fair market value.
+The woman who sold it to me, stationed in aisle 520, rotates stock from storage every Sunday morning.
+Show up at opening and you’ll catch her unpacking fresh boxes.

 Clothing, Textiles & Linens